BlasBenito/spatialRF/README.md

     structure.

 -   Work with “big data”, whatever that means.

--   Fit species distribution models (can deal with abundance modeling though).

 -   Imputation or extrapolation (it can be done, but models based on spatial predictors are hardly transferable).